Are you ready to learn more about Purple Coneflower?

 Purple Coneflowers go through an initial blooming period, after which they may lose their blossoms.
 However, it is not unusual for new petals to appear, particularly if you deadhead your flowers.

 Make sure to select an appropriate place in your landscaping beds, as Purple Coneflower normally grows anywhere from two to four feet high.
-But growers have also recorded plants as tall as six feet high.
+But growers have also recorded plants as tall as six feet.
 Coneflowers grow in clumps or clusters up to two feet wide.
 So be sure to give your plants plenty of room to thrive!

 Lastly, Purple Coneflower is a perennial, which means it’s a plant that comes up again year after year with only a single planting.
 Your original coneflower will die out after about three years.
 But have no worries, because they are self-seeding, which means you will notice new plants taking the place of old ones.

-Why You Should Grow Purple Coneflower
+Why Should You Grow Purple Coneflower?

 Are you looking for reasons to grow Purple Coneflower?
 Here are FIVE reasons why I grow it in my backyard!